ci-compass/cicf/week02-python-and-jupyter/README.md

 git pull --autostash
 ```

-## Installing software packages
+## Install some software

-We need to install a couple of Debian packages on our VMs using the
+We need to install some Debian packages on our VM using the [apt]
-[apt] package manager:
+package manager.
+But first, we needto run an `apt update` to update
+package information from Debian's software repositories.

 ```console
 sudo apt update
 ```

 Enter the password when prompted.

-Running `apt update` will update package information from Debian's
-software repositories.
 Once that is done, run the next command:

 ```console
 sudo apt install python3-pip python3-venv wget